zenGator/IEtileDates/README.md

 Per https://docs.microsoft.com/en-us/dotnet/api/system.datetime.fromfiletime?view=net-5.0:
 <br><i>A Windows file time is a 64-bit value that represents the number of 100-nanosecond intervals that have elapsed since 12:00 midnight, January 1, 1601 A.D.
 (C.E.)
 Coordinated Universal Time (UTC).
 Windows uses a file time to record when an application creates, accesses, or writes to a file. </i></li>

+Date is the date the address/site was created (added to Top Sites) AccDate is the last time the site was accessed (through the link?  or by any means?)

+Updates to the tile files are somewhat indeterminate.
+It can be difficult to trigger a write to these files.